State of Washington Classified Job Specification

 Performs more complex duties in relation to establishing financial eligibility, rule interpretation, planning, and procedural development;

-Conducts on-the-job training for financial staff;
+Conducts on-the-job training for staff;

-As a Quality Assurance Worker:
+As a Quality Assurance Worker/Auditor:

 - Detects error trends;

-As a Long-Term Care Specialist:
+As a Long-Term Services and Support Specialist:

 - Determines the amount an individual must pay toward the cost long-term services;